Dōgo

 Index

-The symbol of Dōgo Onsen, with a history of 3,000 years and said to be the oldest hot spring in Japan.
-It was awarded three stars by the Michelin Green Guide Japon and is also the first public bathhouse in Japan designated as a National Important Cultural Property.
-The current building is a wooden three-story structure reconstructed in 1894.
-It is currently under preservation and restoration work until the end of 2024.
-Visitors can still take a bath in the Tama-no-Yu on the first floor, however, the second floor and above, including the rest area is closed.
+The iconic main structure of Dōgo Onsen, which is said to be the oldest hot spring in Japan with its proud 3,000-year history.
+The site was awarded three stars in the Michelin Green Guide Japon and is also the first public bathhouse in Japan to be designated a National Important Cultural Property.
+The current building, a three-story wooden structure reconstructed in 1892.
+Full operations, including the rest areas, resumed on July 11, 2024.

 Basic information